antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Each item has attributes that can be added over time and can be null
 - Item-level TTL
 - Supports scalar (String, number, bool, binary, null), document (list, map) and set data types
-- Global Table can be enabled when using DynamoDB Streams
+- Global Table can be enabled when using DynamoDB Streams ⇒ Streams create changelog, use changelog to replicate data across Regions

 ## DynamoDB Accelerator (DAX)